18 Jul 2019

 The most important of all is to ensure you come prepared with waterproof layers.
 This means something like a lightweight and waterproof jacket, and pants (if you have them).
 Closed-toe shoes with adequate grip are also a must - no flip-flops or sandals here!

 You too can holiday like a Humpback and migrate north to Queensland this winter!
-Plan ahead and book your accommodation early at Hervey Bay at either Discovery Parks - Fraser Street, or Discovery Parks - Hervey Bay.
+Plan ahead and book your accommodation early at Hervey Bay at Discovery Parks - Fraser Street.
 Book now, and pay later!